Sweatysven/Introduction-to-Modern-Web-Development-Frameworks/README.md

 (this needs to be called inside the your bin folder in your mongodb server (eg. C:Program Files ....))

 Then open MongoDB Compass and connect to the default localhost.
 Now run the website: nodemon server.js
+Type: localhost:3000 in your browser

 Inspiration for this site:
 https://www.youtube.com/watch?v=HakOBAbIfug&index=3&list=LLmwKAsh3VztVJkTkg_S2jOQ&t=0s

 ## python-flask-app
 (Creating a simple website, where the user as a start needs to Register to login to check out the website content)

+Python Flask (Bootstrap is used a lot in this application) Navigate to my-app and then in the command prompt write: python app.py

+Type: localhost:5000 in your browser

 Inspiration for this site:
 https://www.youtube.com/watch?v=zRwy8gtgJ1A&index=2&list=LLmwKAsh3VztVJkTkg_S2jOQ&t=2s